-As mentioned above, the Alt-MSA is based on the premise that all students, including students with the most significant cognitive disabilities, must receive instruction in and be assessed on skills and knowledge in the areas of reading, mathematics, and science.
-For all students in Maryland, the Maryland State Curriculum (SC) and now Common Core State Standards (CCSS) specifies the specific content standards for each grade and content area on which students' instruction and testing is based.
-For students with the most significant cognitive disabilities participating in Alt-MSA, the content standard objectives for a given grade and content area are most often not appropriate.
+As mentioned above, the Alt-MSA is based on the premise that all students, including all students with the most disabilities, must receive instruction in and be assessed on skills and knowledge in the areas of reading, mathematics, and science.
+For all students in Maryland, the Maryland State Curriculum (SC) specifies the specific content standards for each grade and content area on which students' instruction and testing is based.
+For students with the most significant cognitive disabilities participating in Alt-MSA, the content standard objectives for a given grade and content area are not appropriate.
 As a result, a standardized, grade level assessment is not appropriate.
-Instead, teachers select the grade level reading, mathematics, and science content from the SC and reduce the complexity, modify it, and/or adapt it to ensure student learning.
+Instead, teachers select the grade level reading, mathematics, and science content from the SC and reduce the complexity, modify it, and/ or adapt it to ensure student learning.